 - Try a range of percentages in your combinations.
 It’s helpful to create a test tile with different percentage mixes and keep this as a reference.

 For example, you might try 10% of glaze A with 90% of glaze B. And try increasing the amount of glaze A by increasing increments of 10%.
-Paint a line of each percentage of combination on a test tile.

-Remember to and keep a record of the combinations for future reference.
+Remember to keep a record of the combinations for future reference.
 You can write the combination on the back of the test tile with an underglaze pencil.